Swiss bank UBS warns of penalties as forex settlement talks begin

 Equity attributable to shareholders also rose to 50.8 billion francs from 49.5 billion francs.

-Shares in UBS were up 0.9 percent at 1047 GMT, outperforming the European banking sector .SX7P, which was down 1 percent.
+Shares in UBS were up 0.9 percent at 0647 ET, outperforming the European banking sector, which was down 1 percent.

 UBS has a goal of tendering 90 percent of the new shares.
 The start of the initial acceptance period is Oct.
 14 and ends on Nov.
 11.